ming71/CV_PaperDaily/README.md

 * Double-Head RCNN: Rethinking Classification and Localization for Object Detection
 * Learning Data Augmentation Strategies for Object Detection
 * A Preliminary Study on Data Augmentation of Deep Learning for Image Classification
+* Improved Regularization of Convolutional Neural Networks with Cutout

 <hr />